verdaccio/verdaccio/CONTRIBUTING.md

 > Please, try to provide one single commit to help a clean and easy merge process.

-## Adding a changeset
+### Adding a changeset

-We uses [changesets](https://github.com/atlassian/changesets) in order to generate a detailed Changelog as possible.
+We use [changesets](https://github.com/atlassian/changesets) in order to generate a detailed Changelog as possible.

-Add a changeset with your Pull Request is essencial if you want your contribution get merged.
+Add a changeset with your Pull Request is essential if you want your contribution get merged.
 To create a changeset please run:

 ```
 pnpm changeset